r-yabyab/Custom-NinjaScript-Files/strategies/trendlines strat/README.md

-Works for MBT 3m, high PF but commissions swallow up all profits.
+Trades based off TrendLines indicator.
+Best suited for MBT or MET on lower timeframes.
+</br> High profit factor, but commissions will burn all profits for crypto micro futs.